Home > Installation Support Centre

 When to consult a structural engineer

-Where PCC floors or block and beam floors are unavoidably present, your appointed structural engineer must be consulted.
+Where plain cement concrete (PCC) floors or block and beam floors are unavoidably present, your appointed structural engineer must be consulted.
 In most cases a concrete plinth will need to be cast on top of the structural floor (not the screed) to receive holding down bolts.

 Fixing and mounting